ibm-cloud-docs/cloud-object-storage/getting-started.md

 {:help: data-hd-content-type='help'}

 # Getting started with {{site.data.keyword.cos_full_notm}}
-{: #getting-started}
+{: #getting-started-cloud-object-storage}

+{{site.data.keyword.cos_full}} stores encrypted and dispersed data across multiple geographic locations.
 This getting started tutorial walks through the steps that are needed to use {{site.data.keyword.cos_full_notm}} to create buckets, upload objects, and set up access policies to allow other users to work with your data.
 {: shortdesc}

 ## Before you begin
-{: #gs-prereqs}
+{: #gs-prereqs-cloud-object-storage}

-You need:
+You need the following to get started with {{site.data.keyword.cos_full_notm}}:
   * An [{{site.data.keyword.cloud}} Platform account](https://cloud.ibm.com)
   * An [instance of {{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage/basics?topic=cloud-object-storage-provision)
-  * And some files on your local computer to upload.
+  * And some files on your local computer to upload to {{site.data.keyword.cos_short}}.
-{: #gs-prereqs}

 This tutorial takes a new user through the first steps with the {{site.data.keyword.cloud_notm}} Platform console.
 Developers who want to get started with the API, see the [Developer's Guide](/docs/cloud-object-storage/basics?topic=cloud-object-storage-gs-dev) or [API overview](/docs/cloud-object-storage/api-reference?topic=cloud-object-storage-compatibility-api).